ceec/notes/README.md

 #fonts

-Using a tiff in a website:
+Using a True Type Fonts .ttf in CSS:

 https://stackoverflow.com/questions/4267415/using-true-type-fonts-in-web-applications